Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Methods

 \section{Methods}

-\textbf{Similarity measure} For the investigation of network similarities, we mainly use the behavioural measure error consistency (\(\kappa\)) \citep{geirhos2020beyond} based on Cohen's work \citep{Cohen1960}. \(\kappa > 0 \) represents that two decision-makers systematically make errors on the same images; \(\kappa\) = 0 indicates no more error overlap than what could be expected by chance alone. \(\kappa < 0\) shows that two decision-makers systematically disagree. \\ \textbf{Network variations} In our experiments we investigated the systematic agreement between CNNs, varying not only architecture but carefully controlling for number of epochs, optimiser, batch size, random initialisation, learning rate, hardware randomness, data order, architecture, and disjoint data sampling.
+All details regarding our software, hardware and dataset can be found in the appendix (section \ref{sec::SoftwareDataHArdware}). \\ \textbf{Similarity measure} For the investigation of network similarities, we mainly use the behavioural measure error consistency (\(\kappa\)) \citep{geirhos2020beyond} based on Cohen's work \citep{Cohen1960}. \(\kappa > 0 \) indicates that two decision-makers systematically make errors on the same images; \(\kappa\) = 0 indicates no more error overlap than what could be expected by chance alone. \(\kappa < 0\) implies that two decision-makers systematically disagree. \\ \textbf{Network variations} In our experiments we investigated the systematic agreement between CNNs, varying not only architecture but carefully controlling for number of epochs, optimiser, batch size, random initialisation, learning rate, hardware randomness, data order, architecture, and disjoint data sampling.
 Unless stated otherwise, we only changed one of the above parameters at a time.
 Our main results are based on the ImageNet ILSVRC dataset \citep{russakovsky2015imagenet}.
 We first used systematic variations on ResNet-18 (called ResNet-18 variants).
 Details can be found in section~\ref{sec::ResNet18} in the Appendix.
 In total, 30 networks were trained on each of the three data sets (See below: ImageNet, CIFAR-100, Gaussian) presented in the main text, as well as 60 more networks for control experiments reported in the Appendix.
 We stored all network states and all responses for each epoch.
-This allows us to analyse the agreement on different training stages epoch by epoch (and image by image).\\ Later, we investigated different state-of-the-art network architectures.
-When we investigated these SOTA models, implementations provided by \texttt{modelvshuman} \citep{geirhos2021partial} were used (which focuses on various out-of-distribution datasets but not on ImageNet as we do).
+This allows us to analyse the agreement on different training stages epoch by epoch (and image by image).
+Later, we investigated different state-of-the-art network architectures.
+When we investigated these SOTA models, implementations provided by \texttt{modelvshuman} \citep{geirhos2021partial} were used (which focuses on various out-of-distribution datasets but not on ImageNet as we do).\\ \textbf{Psychophysical experiment} We conducted two psychophysical experiments.
+For both experiments detailed methods can be found in section \ref{sec::MethodsHumanExperiments} in the appendix.